rezashahnazar/medicalc/README.md

 ### Can I contribute?
 Of Course!
-At this starting point, we are in the 1st step of the roadmap. so, I am trying to make a list of useful calculators in different medical specialities.
+At this starting point, we are in the 1st step of the roadmap. so, I am trying to make a list of useful calculators in different medical specialities ("calculators.md").
 The project might be started by calculators in my medical speciality, "Cardiology" - I am a cardiology resident; However, any contribution for making a more comprehensive list of calculators -or further help in coding , documentation, etc.- would be appreciated.

 ### I don't know anything about medicine. can I contribute?